A. Data processing on the website

 The fields marked with * are mandatory.

-We use this data to answer your questions, to provide the services you require or to create a free account.
+We use this data to answer your questions, to provide the services you require.
 The telephone number is never used for marketing purposes.
-The processing of your contact request or the creation of a free account is our legitimate interest within the meaning of Art.
+The processing of your contact details or the creation of an account will be done based on your given consent pursuant to Art.
 6 para.
-1 lit. f GDPR.
+1 lit. a GDPR.
 You can object to this data processing at any time (contact details see below).

 On the website you can order the E-Commerce Report.
 The contact details are also used to announce previous versions of the e-commerce report.
 When ordering the E-Commerce report you have to provide the following information: